Lauren Whitnah reads to a group of Gordon College students at a Center for Faith and Inquiry event about listening well.

 Slow Faith in a Fast World: Lauren Whitnah on the Benedictine Rule and Listening Well

 In our modern world we are inundated with thoughts and opinions, which come at us in a never-ending stream of content.
 We are constantly talking and forming opinions, always chasing the newest idea or thing.
 Lauren Whitnah—a medieval historian and current dean of Nashota House Seminary—spoke at a Center for Faith and Inquiry (CFI) event on October 3 about a historical Christian approach to a slower way of life, keeping in step with CFI’s annual theme, “Ready to Listen, Learning to Talk.”
-Using the Benedictine Rule as an example for what a traditional life of faith could look like, she demonstrated that listening is the key to a more intentional faith, both personally and communally.
+Using the Benedictine Rule as an example for what a traditional life of faith could look like, she demonstrated that listening well is the key to a more intentional faith, both personally and communally.

 What Is a Benedictine Rule?